 - Familiarity with and appreciation for fine art print making (required) with hands-on experience making prints (preferred).
 While interns will strengthen their printmaking skills, interns should not expect to fully learn new printing process during the internship.

 - Interest in art administration, education, fine art printing, and/or community-based art projects.

 - Submit a cover letter, resume, and work samples to email@example.com.

 - Work samples may be sent as a website or 3-5 .jpeg images.

 - Applications will be reviewed until the positions are filled.

 We are able to work with students to match internships to their school schedules and requirements.
 However, internships typically begin the first week of January, June, and September, and continue for 14 weeks.
 Interns typically work two 10-5pm days per week (Tuesday – Friday).
 We are able to work with approximately two interns per internship period.

 Fall: July 15

-Thank you to all of our past interns:
+Thank you to all of our current and past interns:

 Manisha Anil Rita